weecology/DeepForest/docs/Evaluation.md

 results["box_precision"]
 0.781
 ```

+### Worked example of calculating IoU and recall/precision values

 To convert overlap among predicted and ground truth bounding boxes into measures of accuracy and precision, the most common approach is to compare the overlap using the intersection-over-union metric (IoU).
 IoU is the ratio between the area of the overlap between the predicted polygon box and the ground truth polygon box divided by the area of the combined bounding box region.